amarinjs/sitio/_posts/2019-11-25-mgmt-cppr-security.md

 Use [this table](https://github.com/alexma2344/sitio/tree/master/docs/assets/snmpv3-template) for documentation.

-	HQ-ISR(config)# snmp-server user admin MY-GROUP v3 auth sha AUTHKEY123 priv aes 256 PRIVKEY123
+	HQ-ISR(config)# snmp-server user admin MY-GROUP v3 auth sha AUTHKEY123 priv aes 128 PRIVKEY123

+**Note:** For some reason the MIB browsers won't be able to retrieve GET when using AES 256, when I change to AES 128 it works... (we should use 256).

 #### Set an SNMP server:

-We define the server to which traps will be sent
+If you need to send traps somewhere (you can still poll without it).

-	HQ-ISR(config)# snmp-server host 10.10.2.40 version 3 priv admin
+	HQ-ISR(config)# snmp-server host 172.16.10.12 version 3 priv admin
 	HQ-ISR(config)# snmp-server enable traps
 	HQ-ISR(config)# end